- Main sources

 ‘water and earth and fire and air’ (Sorescu)

-- If air is the perceived trend (v.
-NC and HV above), then the three other classical elements are certainly not neglected; for example …
+If air is the perceived trend (v.
+NC and HV above), then the three other classical elements still have life left in them:

 - water: the sea features in Dutch Poet as the favourite playground of the potter as a child and the image of constant recurrence in Bloem’s poem; love is reflected in a river in St Kevin; water is a cleansing symbol in Mycaene Lookout reminiscent of Mossbawn’s idyllic childhood; Moyula water flows through Gravel Walks and carries the floating tribute towards a magic land in Sharping Stone; hot water brings relief to a tired mother’s feet in Swing; Wellhead reflects the wells that Heaney was familiar with as a youngster and Tollund describes the Danish equivalent of the peaty bogs around Mossbawn; sea and lake contribute to the perfect moment of Postscript;